Bedford School Boat Club: History

 The boat club was founded in 1861 making it the sixth oldest school boat club in England.
 It is owned by Bedford School with rowing being a major school sport.
 The boathouse is a three sectioned shared building with Bedford Modern School Boat Club and Bedford Girls' School Rowing Club.

 The club has won the prestigious Princess Elizabeth Challenge Cup at the Henley Royal Regatta on four occasions and has also won the non championship eights (formerly Child Beale Trophy) at the National Schools' Regatta in 2018.

+On 4 May 2022, the boathouse celebrated its 100th anniversary.